-There are a few spots not to miss along the way for photography and for the family.
+There are a few spots not to miss along the way for photography and the family.
 Ex Nihilo Sculpture Park, along the way to Mt.
 Rainier National Park, is the brainchild of Washington artist Daniel Klennert.
-This is a must stop spot especially if you are an artist at heart.
-If you are traveling with family they can stay busy while you have time to take some pictures.
+This is a must-stop spot, especially if you are an artist at heart.
+If you are traveling with family, they can stay busy while you have time to take some pictures.

-The room was fine but there was no TV or the internet.
+The room was excellent, but there was no TV or the internet.
 Boy, we were we lost.
-We went to the library area in this huge rustic log cabin style country location and chatted with some fellow non-tv watchers.
+We went to the library area in this substantial rustic log cabin style country type place, and we chatted with some fellow non-tv watchers.
 We survived.
-Our only complaint was where we were the walls were paper thin.
-One of the staff said very loudly, “Isn’t it nice that I can hear every word of your conversation as if I were in your room.”
+Our only complaint was where we were; the walls were paper thin.
+One of the staff roared, “Isn’t it nice that I can hear every word of your conversation as if I were in your room.”
 The hint was not taken.
 We were in the smaller rooms for $117.00 with no bathroom.
-I have to wonder if the $ 267.00-night rooms were any better. http://www.mtrainierguestservices.com/accommodations/paradise-inn
+I have to wonder if the $ 267.00-night rooms were any better.
+(2015)

 More Food and Hotels Inside the park:

 Be careful.
-You sometimes have to go a way to go before getting to the food locations.
+You sometimes have too long of a way to go before getting to the food locations.
 Be sure to bring snacks and water.